iter8-tools/iter8/mkdocs/docs/contributing/tutorials.md

 Browse [http://localhost:8000](http://localhost:8000) to view your local Iter8 docs.

-## Locally viewing live changes to Iter8 docs
+## Locally view live changes to Iter8 docs
 1. The overall structure of the documentation, as reflected in the nav tabs of [https://iter8.tools](https://iter8.tools), is located in the `iter8/mkdocs/mkdocs.yml` file.

 2. The markdown files for Iter8 docs are located under the `iter8/mkdocs/docs` folder.